ramajayam-CA/Tally-Connector/README.md

 This Tool will help to import Tally Data (Master Data and Transactional Data) to excel /Power BI/ Power Query.

-Tdl Documentation - Community Version 7.1 (For SIRC Members)
+Tdl Documentation - Community Version 7.1 (For ICAI Members)

 TDL Stands for